Epping Forest Walks: 7 of Our Favourite Day Hikes Near London

-Epping Forest is soaked in history and is rich in biodiversity and has been open heathland and woodland for over 10,000 years since the end of the last Ice Age.
-The oldest tree recorded in the area is around 240 – 250 years old and besides that, it’s also on a large scale and in fact the largest open space bordering London.
+The oldest tree recorded in the area is a staggering 240 – 250 years old and besides that, it’s also on a large scale and the largest open space bordering London!
 Its main areas span from Epping, itself in Essex down to Chingford on the edges of London.
+Kind of amazing right?

 From here the forest starts to create a green corridor moving through more urbanised areas such as Highams Park as far as Forest Gate.
 Within, there are absolutely thousands of Epping Forest trails to explore, each having its own unique feel and identity.